ANBO IV

 The ANBO IV was a reconnaissance aircraft used by the Lithuanian Air Force in World War II, designed by Lithuanian aircraft designer Antanas Gustaitis.
-The Lithuanian ANBO 41 was far ahead of the most modern foreign reconnaissance aircraft of that time in structural features, and most importantly in speed and in rise time.
+The Lithuanian ANBO 41 was far ahead of the most modern foreign reconnaissance aircraft of that time in structural features, and most importantly in speed and in climb rate.
 All ANBO 41 aircraft were likely destroyed during World War II.

 Development

 The ANBO IV was developed from the ANBO III trainer.
 The design was supervised by Colonel Antanas Gustaitis.
 The first flight took place on 14 July 1932, the prototype being powered by a Wasp engine.
 After successful trials, series production began.
 Thirteen series-built aircraft were powered by British Bristol Pegasus engines and were manufactured by Lithuanian Aircraft State Factory.
 It could be armed with two pairs of light machine guns and could carry 200 kg of bombs.

 Operational history

 ANBO IVs were introduced into Lithuanian Air Force in 1934 and shortly before that a few aircraft made demonstration flights in a few European countries: France, United Kingdom, Soviet Union and most Scandinavian countries.
 Between 25 June and 29 July 1934, three aircraft commanded by colonel Gustaitis flew 10,000 km route.

 ANBO IV and ANBO 41 aircraft equipped one and two reconnaissance squadrons respectively in Lithuanian Air Force, at the time of the Soviet occupation of the Baltic states in the summer of 1940.

 A photo exists showing that at least one Anbo IV or Anbo 41 survived this period and was operated by the Luftwaffe during the German occupation.